Sharcoux/SimpleQL/README.md

 ## What the heck is SimpleQL and why should I bother?

-SimpleQL is a NodeJS framework to create a server in 10 minutes that will handle al kind of data and requests without requiring you to do any low-value logic server-side, nor develop any endpoint.
+SimpleQL is a NodeJS framework to create a server in 10 minutes that will handle all kind of data and requests without requiring you to do any low-value logic server-side, nor develop any endpoint.
 Define a general behaviour that will quickly get you a database working and able to treat all kinds of requests, and then you can add your custom logic where it is needed and valuable.

  * **Simple:** Only one route for all your requests
  * **Predictable:** the response of any SimpleQL request is formatted exactly the same way as the request, so you don't need to wonder about what the result of a request will looks like.